How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 - variant-id — a unique identifier of the product variant (numeric number, for example, 21283160948841);

-- product-id_variant-id — unique identifier of the product and product variant (two numbers with an underscore, for example, 28541777444969_21283160948841).
+- product-id_variant-id — unique identifier of the product and product variant (two numbers with an underscore, for instance, 28541777444969_21283160948841).

-If you have a Product ID in SKU format in your feed, replace the lines of code highlighted in yellow above with:
+If you have a Product ID in the SKU format in your feed, replace the lines of code highlighted in yellow above with:

 '{{ product-id-prefix }}{{ product.selected_or_first_available_variant.sku }}'